FrancoisVanEeden/cd_copy_notifier/README.md

 3. Start `done_copying_complain` on the Mint box.
 4. Copy and run `copy_done_listen` on any laptop/PC you want to loudly announce when a CD is done.
 5. Install [Termux](https://termux.com/) and [Termux:API](https://wiki.termux.com/wiki/Termux:API) from [F-Droid](https://f-droid.org/) onto your Android phone.
+6. Install [nmap](https://nmap.org/) for the `ncat` dependency: in Termux do `pkg install nmap`.
-6. Copy `copy_done_notify` into Termux and run the script.
+8. Copy `copy_done_notify` into Termux and run the script.
-7. Start copying CD's and enjoy the feedme requests coming from the HiFi.
+9. Start copying CD's and enjoy the feedme requests coming from the HiFi.